 - Pull ranks for me: a special type of questions or assertions that nudges people into pulling rank and tell others “they are the boss” and have “official authority”.
 Since bosses who rely on official authority look weak, this can be an effective technique to make bosses look weak

 Counter strategy: see “handling trap questions“.

-Validation whoring: in social dynamics, validation whores individuals who seek emotional validation and rewards for their personalities, looks, or achievements.
+Validation whoring: in social dynamics, validation whores are individuals who seek emotional validation and rewards for their personalities, looks, or achievements.

 Similar: thirst-traps (sexy pictures), flex accounts (showing off on Instagram)